 When the VREFEXT bit is set to '1', the two reference pins (REFIN+/OUT, REFIN-) become a differential voltage reference input.
-The voltage at the REFIN+/OUT is noted V{REF} +, and the voltage at the REFIN- pin is noted V{REF} -.
+The voltage at the REFIN+/OUT is noted V{REF} + and the voltage at the REFIN- pin is noted V{REF} -.
 The differential voltage input value is given by Equation 5-4.

-$V{REF} = V{REF} + - V{REF} - V$
+$$V{REF} = V{REF} + -V{REF}$$

 The specified V{REF} range is from 1.1V to 1.3V.
-The REFIN- pin voltage (V{REF}-) should be limited to $\pm 0.1V$, with respect to A{GND}.
-Typically, for single-ended reference applications, the REFIN- pin should be directly connected to A{GND}, with its own separate track to avoid any spike due to switching noise.
+The REFIN- pin voltage (V{REF}-) should be limited to ± 0.1 V, with respect to A{GND}.
+Typically, for single-ended reference applications, the REFIN- pin should be directly connected to A{GND}, with its own separate track, to avoid any spike due to switching noise.

-5.6.3 TEMPERATURE COMPENSATION (VREFCAL<7:0>)
+5.6.3 TEMPERATURE COMPENSATION (VREFCAL[7:0])

-The internal voltage reference consists of a proprietary circuit and algorithm to compensate first order and second order temperature coefficients.
-The compensation enables very low temperature coefficients (typically 9 ppm/°C) on the entire range of temperatures, from - 40°C to +125°C. This temperature coefficient varies from part to part.
+The internal voltage reference consists of a proprietary circuit and algorithm to compensate for first-order and second-order temperature coefficients.
+The compensation enables very low-temperature coefficients (typically 9 ppm/°C) on the entire range of temperatures, from -40°C to +125°C. This temperature coefficient varies from part to part.

-This temperature coefficient can be adjusted on each part through the VREFCAL<7:0> bits present in the CONFIG0 register (bits 7 to 0).
+This temperature coefficient can be adjusted on each part through the VREFCAL[7:0] bits present in the CONFIG0 register (bits 7 to 0).
 These register settings are only for advanced users.
-VREFCAL<7:0> should not be modified unless the user wants to calibrate the temperature coefficient of the whole system or application.
+The VREFCAL[7:0] bits should not be modified unless the user wants to calibrate the temperature coefficient of the whole system or application.
 The default value of this register is set to 0x50.
-This value was chosen to optimize the standard deviation of the tempco across process variation.
-The value can be slightly improved to around 7 ppm/°C if the VREFCAL<7:0> is written at 0x42, but this setting degrades the standard deviation of the V{RFF} tempco.The typical variation of the temperature coefficient of the internal voltage reference with respect to the VREFCAL register code is given by Figure 5-7.
-Modifying the value stored in the VREFCAL<7:0> bits may also vary the voltage reference, in addition to the temperature coefficient.
+The default value (0x50) was chosen to optimize the standard deviation of the tempco across process variation.
+The value can be slightly improved to around 7 ppm/°C if the VREFCAL[7:0] bits are written at 0x42, but this setting degrades the standard deviation of the VREF tempco.
+The typical variation of the temperature coefficient of the internal voltage reference, with respect to the VREFCAL register code, is given by Figure 5-6.
+Modifying the value stored in the VREFCAL[7:0] bits may also vary the voltage reference, in addition to the temperature coefficient.

-FIGURE 5-7: V{REF} Tempco vs. VREFCAL Trim Code Chart.
+FIGURE 5-7: V{REF} Tempco vs. V{REFCAL} Trim Code Chart.

-5.6.4 VOLTAGE REFERENCE BUFFERS
+5.6.4 VOLTAGE REFERENCE BUFFER

-Each channel includes a voltage reference buffer tied to the REFIN+/OUT pin, which allows the device to properly charge the internal capacitors with the voltage reference signals, even in the case of an external voltage reference connection with weak load regulation specifications.
+The MCP3918 ADC includes a voltage reference buffer tied to the REFIN+/OUT pin, which allows the device to properly charge the internal capacitors with the voltage reference signals, even in the case of an external voltage reference connection with weak load regulation specifications.
 This ensures that the correct amount of current is sourced to each channel to guarantee their accuracy specifications, and diminishes the constraints on the voltage reference load regulation.

-5.7 Power-On Reset
+5.7 Power-on Reset

-The MCP3910 contains an internal POR circuit that monitors both analog and digital supply voltages during operation.
-The typical threshold for a power-up event detection is 2.0V \pm 5% and a typical start-up time (t{POR}) of 50 μs.
+The MCP3918 contains an internal POR circuit that monitors both analog and digital supply voltages during operation.
+The typical threshold for a power-up event detection is 2.0V, $\pm5\%$ and a typical start-up time (t{POR}) of 50 μs .
 The POR circuit has a built-in hysteresis for improved transient spike immunity that has a typical value of 200 mV.
-Proper decoupling capacitors (0.1 μF ceramic and 10 μF) should be mounted as close as possible to the AV{DD} and DV{DD} pins, providing additional transient immunity.
+Proper decoupling capacitors (0.1 μF ceramic and 10 μF) should be mounted as close as possible to the AV_DD and DV_DD pins, providing additional transient immunity.